Mastercard/bundle-client-reference-app/README.md

     | :-- | :----- | :------ | :------- |
     | `/users/{userid}/patches` | POST | [BundleUserPatch](docs/BundleUserPatch.md) | [BundleUserResponse](docs/BundleUserResponse.md) |

-> Case 8: [Enroll User to CLS](https://developer.mastercard.com/consumer-management/documentation/use-cases/#enroll-user-to-cls) for user enrollment into products
+> Case 8: [Enroll User to CLS](https://developer.mastercard.com/consumer-management/documentation/use-cases/#enroll-user-to-cls) for user enrollment into CLS

   - Provides initial enrollment of a user into Consumer Lifecycle Services.
 This operation is used to complete the first user enrollment.
   - For field level information, refer to model classes.